 - The company, Intimina makes a number of eco-friendly period products

-It can be difficult to find the Lily Cup One in stores, especially outside of Europe.
+It can be difficult to find it in stores, especially outside of Europe.
 That’s why we recommend shopping online.

 Do you want to have a more eco-friendly, affordable, safer period experience?
 Thought so.
-Check out the Lily Cup One for yourself over on Amazon:
+Keep on reading to find out more.

 Intimina Lily Cup One Review

 In reality, it’s not an entirely different menstrual cup from what Intimina already has out there.
-It’s more of a small version of the Lily Cup Compact, the only collapsible menstrual cup.
-A new feature of the Lily Cup One is the ring on the end vs. stem for Lily Cup Compact.
+It’s more of a small version of the Compact, the only collapsible menstrual cup.
+A new feature of this one is the ring on the end vs. stem for Lily Cup Compact.

 Here at Reusable Menstrual Cups, we LOVE that there’s a new period cup option for teens because there just aren’t that many very small menstrual cups out there.
 Along with the FemmyCycle Teen model, this may be the smallest menstrual cup out there.

-Keep on reading for our full review of the Intimina Lily Cup One, including sizing, pros + cons, as well as the final takeaway, or just check it out for yourself over on Amazon.
+Keep on reading for our full review, including sizing, pros + cons, as well as the final takeaway, or just check it out for yourself over on Amazon.

 Buy the Intimina Lily Cup One

-Because the Lily Cup One Menstrual Cup is so new, it can be very difficult to find in stores.
+Because it’s so new, it can be very difficult to find in stores.
 That’s why we recommend getting it on Amazon.
 Prices are very reasonable, and shipping is often free with Amazon Prime.